 My current research is in the philosophy of action, ancient and contemporary.
-I’m writing a book, entitled Desiring the Good: Ancient Proposals and Contemporary Theory, where I take issue with prominent trends in Aristotle-inspired accounts, which seem to me to work with an impoverished conception of the ways in which agents figure out what to do.
+My next book, Desiring the Good: Ancient Proposals and Contemporary Theory, is forthcoming from Oxford in 2017.
+I take issue with prominent trends in Aristotle-inspired accounts, which seem to me to work with an impoverished conception of the ways in which agents figure out what to do.
 I argue that a compelling version of the Guise of the Good must account for inter-related motivation on three levels: the largest-scale motivation to have one’s life go well, the motivation of pursuits, and the motivation of small-scale actions.
 I aim to show in which sense it may be true that human beings are “the measure” such that this is not a relativist proposal, but an insight about the nature of ethics.

 In 2016/17 and 2017/18 I will devote a considerable amount of time to Imagination and Agency, funded by the Templeton Foundation and part of a larger project on Happiness and Well-Being.
 Contemporary action theorists tend to neglect a dimension of decision-making that is the subject of extensive empirical research: imagination.
 Figuring out what to do, I argue, is not entirely a matter of weighing reasons.
 It involves what I call imagination-tests: envisaging oneself in possible future scenarios.
 I aim to clarify the dictum that deliberation is about the possible and to account for trying to achieve what one does not antecedently know to be possible.
 I argue that what I call Agency Imagination is a distinctive kind of imagination, that one can be good at it, and that representing positive future scenarios affects present and future well-being.